Eileen Atkins

-Early life
+Early life and education

 Atkins was born in the Mothers' Hospital in Lower Clapton, a Salvation Army maternity hospital in east London.
 Her mother, Annie Ellen (née Elkins), was a barmaid who was 46 when Eileen was born, and her father, Thomas Arthur Atkins, was a gas meter reader who was previously under-chauffeur to the Portuguese Ambassador.
 She was the third child in the family and when she was born the family moved to a council home in Tottenham.
 Her father did not, in fact, know how to drive and was responsible, as under-chauffeur, mainly for cleaning the car.
 At the time Eileen was born, her mother worked in a factory by day and then as a barmaid in the Elephant & Castle at night.
 When Eileen was three, a Romani woman came to their door selling lucky heather and clothes pegs.
 She saw little Eileen and told her mother that her daughter would be a famous dancer.
 Her mother promptly enrolled her in a dance class.
 Although she hated it, she studied dancing from age 3 to 15 or 16.
 From age 7 to 15, which covered the last four years of the Second World War (1941–45), she danced in working men's club circuits for 15 shillings a time as "Baby Eileen".
 During the war, she performed as well at London's Stage Door canteen for American troops and sang songs like "Yankee Doodle."
 At one time she was attending dance class three or four times a week.

 Once, when she was given a line to recite, someone told her mother that she had a Cockney accent.
 Her mother was appalled but speech lessons were too expensive for the family.
 Fortunately, a woman took interest in her and paid for her to be educated at Parkside Preparatory School in Tottenham.
 Eileen Atkins has since publicly credited the Principal, Miss Dorothy Margaret Hall, for the wise and firm guidance under which her character developed.
 From Parkside she went on to The Latymer School, a grammar school in Edmonton, London.
 By 12, she was a professional in panto in Clapham and Kilburn.
 One of her grammar school teachers who used to give them religious instruction, an Ernest J. Burton, spotted her potential and, without charge, rigorously drilled away her Cockney accent.
 He also introduced her to the works of William Shakespeare.
 She studied under him for two years.